 A thorough inspection is given to all circuit boards for discolored resistors and leaking capacitors, which are then replaced.
 Once the defective mechanical and electrical components have been addressed, then work begins on restoring the deck to its original audio specifications.
 A variety of test equipment is employed in this process, as well as a systematic approach to the final goal of having it sound like new when it is finished.

 Some decks have only wooden sides, and after many years of use they are scuffed and scratched to the point that it makes pure aesthetic sense to replace them.
-For those decks whose cabinets are veneer, we can either build a new cabinet from a solid wood of your choice, or completely re-veneer your existing cabinet.

 I have listed below the steps that the process entails as it is easier to understand in bullet form.
 I have also included a series of pictures from various decks that I've taken through the alignment steps.

 - Playback head azimuth adjustment

 - Specified output level setting (this is done to ensure that you record and playback a tape at the proper level according to industry standards)